rweekly/rweekly.org/draft.md

 Updates from [R Core](http://developer.r-project.org/blosxom.cgi/R-devel/NEWS).

++ (Windows only) Tcl/Tk version 8.6.4 is now included in the binary builds.
+The `tcltk*.chm` help file is no longer included; please use URL: http://www.tcl.tk/man/ instead.

++ Illegal factors, e.g., with duplicated levels (illegal but constructable) now give a warning when printed, via new ‘.valid.factor’.

++ `str(<looooooooong_string>)` is no longer very slow; inspired by Mikko Korpela's proposal in [PR#16527](https://bugs.r-project.org/bugzilla3/show_bug.cgi?id=16527).

++ After seven years of deprecation, duplicated factor levels now produce an error in ‘levels<-’ instead of a warning, and a warning when printed.

++ New option `rstandard(<lm>, type = "predicted")` provides the “PRESS”-related leave-one-out cross-validation errors for linear models.

++ `addNA()` is faster now, e.g., when applied twice; (part of [PR#16895](https://bugs.r-project.org/bugzilla3/show_bug.cgi?id=16895)).

 ## Call for Participation

-+ [Evolution of the R native interface](http://r.789695.n4.nabble.com/Evolution-of-the-R-native-interface-td4721179.html) - Working group on the future of #Rstats ’s native APIs.
++ [Evolution of the R native interface](http://r.789695.n4.nabble.com/Evolution-of-the-R-native-interface-td4721179.html) - Working group on the future of #rstats ’s native APIs.

 ## Upcoming Events